vrommer/fridman/README.md

 * Gallery with content as selected in the header.
 * When a picture is clicked it is closed up in a carousel.
 ### mitigations
+* This project is used for demo purposes and therefore not set up to serve high volume of requests.
 * The *about* page is not ready yet.
 * The login is UI only.
 The authentication is not yet implemented.
 * The project is not yet set up to run using https.